 Lower sales price to allow a buyer to fix the code violation

-If you prefer not to handle the stress of repairing the house yourself, you can consider lowering the asking price to offset the repair costs for the buyer to bring the property up to code.
+If you’d rather avoid the hassle of making repairs yourself, consider reducing the asking price to cover the buyer’s costs for bringing the property up to code.

-The buyer’s decision to proceed with the purchase often hinges on the severity of the code violations.
-If they perceive the violations as significant, such as electrical or fire hazards, they may opt to walk away from the deal.
-Alternatively, they may negotiate aggressively to lower the price to accommodate the repair expenses, leaving you to decide whether to accept the offer.
+A buyer’s decision to move forward often depends on the severity of the code violations.
+If the issues are serious—like electrical or fire hazards—they may choose to back out of the deal.
+Alternatively, they might negotiate a lower price to cover repair costs, leaving you to decide whether to accept the offer.

 Sell As-Is to a cash home buyer